gavinmcdermott/magic-bus/README.md

 ### Composite Sensors

-Composite Sensors broadcast messages that contain a single, arbitrary data structure whose end values were composed from messages from various, upstream Atomic and Composite Sensors in the Nomad network.
+Composite Sensors broadcast messages that contain a single, arbitrary JSON message composed from messages from various, upstream Atomic and Composite Sensors in the Nomad network.
 In this sense, Composite Sensors can be seen as generating higher-order data and messages.
 These higher-order messages can also be consumed by downstream network participants and consumers.

 In addition to output data, a composite sensor’s published message may also include hashes of the incoming messages used to generate the output, allowing subscribers to access the tree of intermediate messages that led to the publication of a given message all the way down to the originating Atomic Sensors.